-The oral qualifying exam, normally taken in the third year and only after successful completion of the written general exam, consists of a 2 to 3-hour professional-level discussion and Ph.D.-level analysis with the entire composition faculty, on five significant pieces of music from different stylistic periods that have been approved by the faculty.
-Students should be prepared to begin the examination with a presentation on the selected pieces.
+The oral qualifying exam, normally taken in the third year and only after successful completion of the written general exam, consists of a 2-hour professional-level discussion.
+In the two-hour exam, students are expected to give a presentation on pieces from the repertoire list that is approved by the composition faculty, and should be prepared to begin the examination with this presentation.
+Usually there is time for in-depth conversation on two pieces, which the faculty will select at the beginning of the exam.
+During the presentation, students may be interrupted at any time with questions from the faculty.